chrismuss04/tcu-cs-projects/README.md

 #  Lab 3: Recursive binary search of an address book file (in Java)
 #  Lab 45: Networking project consisting of server and client programs that allow provide ticket prices for a railroad (in Java)
 #  ARMv8 Array Functions: ARMv8 assembly project performing a variety of functions on an array including initialization, printing, recursive sum, and selection sort
+#  Emergency Room Triage: Python project to simulate the triage system of an Emergency Room using the heapq library and a priority queue